diffa-addien/product-management/README.md

 Create `.env` to root project and tailor for your app, specifically the baseURL and any database (PostgreSQL) settings.

+To install dependencies `composer install` or update with `composer update` Dependencies are usually installed in the `vendor/` directory.

 For init database `php spark migrate` and dump seeds `php spark db:seed` check `Database/Seeds` to see user account